wsxiaozhang/cf-mysql-java-broker/README.md

 ## Step 1 - Installing the Service Catalog System

 Please refer to Kubernetes service catalog installation document [service-catalog](https://github.com/kubernetes-incubator/service-catalog/blob/master/docs/install.md)

+NOTE: when ```helm install``` service catalog by using its charts artifact, the "port 30443 already been taken" error probably is met.
+That maybe because the port has been used by kube-proxy process.
+In that case, please change to use another port like 31443, for service catalog api server's service nodePort.
+It can be configured under charts/catalog/values.yaml, if using [service-catalog charts](https://github.com/kubernetes-incubator/service-catalog/blob/master/charts)

 There is also a workthrough document of registering a dummy service broker to Kubernetes service catalog.
 Go through it to understand and verify how K8S service catalog works. [walkthrough](https://github.com/kubernetes-incubator/service-catalog/blob/master/docs/walkthrough.md)

 ## Step 2 - Setup MySQL service broker